ArielFeingold/ArielFeingold.github.io/_posts/2018-10-31-react_basics_part_i.markdown

 ---
 layout: post
 title:      "React Basics part I"
-date:       2018-10-31 19:03:26 +0000
+date:       2018-10-31 15:03:27 -0400
 permalink:  react_basics_part_i
 ---

-# What Is React

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.
 Developed by Facebook in 2011 and open-sourced in 2015, it has one of the largest communities supporting it.

 It is important to understand that React is not a language.
 At the base of it it's JavaScript functions and classes that are usually written using a syntax extension called JSX (more on that to come).
 React is also not a complete MVC architecture pattern as it is only handling the V part of the MVC (Model, View, Controller).